feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ---

-#### ** THE HOOK PRINCIPLE**
+#### **THE HOOK PRINCIPLE**

 This governs the opening of every script.
 It is not a suggestion — it is the single most important structural requirement for retention.

-**Before applying any hook formula, verify the hook structure against Step 3D and Step 3H.** Different creators open differently.
-The default hook structure below works for many YouTube creators, but it must be checked against the creator's actual opener patterns before use.
-If the reference transcript shows a different hook pattern — grand sweeping claims about the subject, a cold-open on the most absurd detail, a piece of received wisdom that the video will dismantle — use that pattern instead.
-The creator's native hook logic always overrides the default.
+**APPLY THE CREATOR-SPECIFIC HOOK OVERRIDE FIRST — BEFORE READING THE DEFAULT FORMULA.**

+Step 3 A3 and A2 document this creator's native hook pattern.
+Read and apply that pattern before engaging with the default structure below.
+The default structure is a fallback for creators whose hook pattern has not been established.
+For this creator, the pattern is established.
+Do not read the default formula and then check whether the override applies — read the override first and apply it directly.

+**This creator's hook pattern (from Step 3 A3):**
+1. Grand sweeping claim about the subject, stated with full confidence
+2. Escalation via legitimate examples, then absurd self-insertion, completely deadpan
+3. Into the story — no teasing, no trailer, just the first beat of the actual content

-**Default hook principle:** The first line is not the topic of the video.
+**Default hook principle** *(apply only if creator-specific pattern is not established):* The first line is not the topic of the video.
 It is the most extreme version of what the video proves, already happening, no setup required.

 Specific prohibitions for the first line: